vishwachintu/games/README.md

-# The below game are very unique in each and every AI creation.
+# The below game are very unique in each classification and problem solving.